 Follow the tips below to get ready for your televisit.

-- If you’re using a smart device (smart phone or tablet), make sure you have the MyMSK app installed before your visit.
+- If you’re using a smart device, make sure you have the MyMSK app installed before your visit.
 You should also know your username and password for MyMSK so that you can log on before your visit.

 - If your caregiver manages your MyMSK account for you, make sure they’re with you during your televisit so they can help you.

 - Make sure you let the app access your device’s camera and microphone so your healthcare provider can see and hear you.

 - Find a quiet and private space away from the public to have your visit.

 - Make sure this space has good lighting so your healthcare provider can see you.
 Lighting should be in front of you, not behind you.

 - You will need an Internet connection or cellular service for your visit.
 Test out your connection or cellular service before your visit to make sure it’s working.

 - Check that your speakers, camera, and microphone are on and working correctly.

 - Make sure your device is charged or is connected to the power and charging.